This video helps to identify the internal component of a starter motor.

 The electrical energy is obtained from the battery.
 When the starter switch is operated, current flows through the starter (the field coils and the armature conductors) and two magnetic fields are set up.

-The interaction of these magnetic fields results in the production of turning movement, which is used for rotating the engine crankshaft, and hence starting the engine.
+turning movement, which is used for rotating the engine crankshaft, and

 A considerable amount of mechanical power is required to start the engine (probably about 2 h.p.), and the starting current is usually in the region of 250 to 500A.